+Investments in the State of Oregon Local Government Investment Pool (LGIP) are stated at fair value.
 The Oregon State Treasury administers the LGIP.
 The LGIP is an open-ended, no-load, diversified portfolio offered to any agency, political subdivision, or public corporation of the state that by law is made the custodian of, or has control of, any fund.
-The LGIP is commingled with the State's short-term funds.
+The LGIP is commingled with the state's short-term funds.
 To provide regulatory oversight, the Oregon Legislature established the Oregon Short-Term Fund Board and LGIP investments are approved by the Oregon Investment Council.
-The fair value of Clatsop County's position in the LGIP is the same as the value of the pool shares.
+The fair value of the County's position in the LGIP is the same as the value of the pool shares.